lpil/purescript-aws-lambda-express/README.md

 ## Is this ready for production?

-I've used AWS for production workloads since 2016.
+I've used AWS Lambda for production workloads since 2016.

 Or do you mean this library?
 Read the source, it's very small.